Air Source Heat Pumps

 This map of electric utility rebates for air source heat pumps was developed by the Minnesota ASHP Collaborative.

-A CERTs staff member tackles some common heating and cooling situations in an Ask Alexis advice column.
+CERTs staff tackled some common heating and cooling situations in our Ask Alexis advice column.

-Situations addressed so far include: air source heat pump versus conventional air conditioner, currently heating with electric baseboard and wood-burning stove, currently using radiators and window air conditioning units, and more!
+Situations include: air source heat pump versus conventional air conditioner, currently heating with electric baseboard and wood-burning stove, currently using radiators and window air conditioning units, and more!

 Download the Guide